grpc/proposal/A21-service-config-error-handling.md

 were valid, the gRPC config would still be considered invalid as a whole.
 2. The client validates the choice based on the criteria outlined in the section below.
+3. If no service config is found, the client falls back on the default service config.
+If there is no default service configured either, the client selects no service config.
-3. If the service config is valid, the client uses the configuration provided.
+4. If the service config is valid, the client uses the configuration provided.
-4. If the service config is invalid, the clients should reject the received config in its entirety and do different things depending on its state and configuration.
+5. If the service config is invalid, the clients should reject the received config in its entirety and do different things depending on its state and configuration.
 	1. If it previously had selected a valid service config or no service